OpenFreeEnergy/alchemiscale.org-site/content/advancements/folding-at-home-2025/index.md

 The performance story is more nuanced.
 Our approach to using Folding@Home does introduce additional latency compared to equivalently-provisioned conventional compute.
 This is expected given the distributed nature of the platform and the overhead of coordinating work across thousands of volunteer machines.

 However, the trade-off becomes compelling under the right conditions.
 When conventional compute resources are under high contention—a common scenario in production environments—Folding@Home can deliver substantially more parallelism.
-During our benchmark, we observed **over 2x the throughput** of all our available conventional compute.
+During our benchmark, we observed over 2x the throughput of all our available conventional compute (comprised of two HPC clusters and one Kubernetes cluster).

 The key is understanding when to leverage each resource:
 - **Conventional compute**: Best when low latency is critical and resources are available
 - **Folding@Home**: Ideal for large-scale campaigns where maximizing parallelism matters more than individual task turnaround time

-{{< figure src="figure-3-throughput.png" alt="Graphs showing cumulative throughput over time and the difference between Folding@Home and conventional compute completion rates" caption="**Figure 3**: Throughput comparison over the benchmark period starting April, 2025. (a) Cumulative free energy calculations completed on each platform, showing Folding@Home (blue) and conventional compute (red) both contributing substantially to overall throughput. (b) Difference in completion counts, illustrating periods where Folding@Home provided additional capacity beyond conventional resources." >}}
+{{< figure src="figure-3-throughput.png" alt="Graphs showing cumulative throughput over time and the difference between Folding@Home and conventional compute completion rates" caption="**Figure 3**: Throughput comparison over the benchmark period starting April, 2025. (a) Cumulative free energy calculations completed on each platform, showing Folding@Home (blue) and conventional compute (red) both contributing substantially to overall throughput. (b) Difference in completion counts, illustrating the latency between task completion on Folding@Home vs. on conventional compute." >}}

 ## what this means for the OpenFE ecosystem